data-science-hub/files/README.md

-Various types of files for the Data Science journal.
+Various types of files for the journal Data Science.